knausb/OrthoMCL_notes/README.md

 Add to your [bash PATH](https://unix.stackexchange.com/q/26047).

+    export PATH=~/opt/bin:~/bin/orthomclSoftware-v2.0.9/bin

 Create `my_orthomcl_dir`.
 Copy `orthomclSoftware/doc/Main/OrthoMCLEngine/orthomcl.config.template` to `my_orthomcl_dir/orthomcl.config`.
 Edit this file as directed in the `UserGuide.txt`.

-Run the orthmclInstallSchema program to install the schema.
+Run the `orthmclInstallSchema` program to install the schema.
 (Run the program with no arguments to get help.
 This is true of all following orthomcl programs.)